V. K. Sasikala: All India Anna Dravida Munnetra Kazhagam

 Sasikala's husband was a public relations officer in the government of Tamil Nadu, who worked closely with the district collector of South Arcot, V. S. Chandralekha, who in turn was very close to Tamil Nadu chief minister M. G. Ramachandran.
 These connections helped introduce Sasikala to J. Jayalalithaa, who was the propaganda secretary of the All India Anna Dravida Munnetra Kazhagam (AIADMK) at the time.
 Since Sasikala helped cover video of party meetings and distribution of policies of AIADMK through CDs, a friendship developed between the two and they became very close.

 Sasikala became the person most trusted by Jayalalithaa.
 After Ramachandran's death and the public humiliation of Jayalalithaa by AIADMK cadres who assaulted her at the funeral, Sasikala brought her relatives and 40 other people from Mannargudi for Jayalalithaa's protection.
 Jayalalithaa took control of AIADMK from Ramachandran's widow V. N. Janaki, and Sasikala moved into her Poes Garden residence in 1989.
-After Jayalalithaa became chief minister following the 1991 legislative assembly election, Sasikala's power and influence greatly increased, so much so that she was even more powerful than Jayalalithaa herself and the state ministers took orders directly from her.
+After Jayalalithaa became chief minister following the 1991 legislative assembly election, Sasikala's power and influence greatly increased and that of her relatives also.

 In 1995, the wedding for Sasikala's nephew V. N. Sudhakaran was held and generated significant controversy due to the extravagant display of wealth, with many people believing that the AIADMK government was significantly corrupt.
 Subramanian Swamy filed corruption cases against Jayalalithaa and her aides.
 The AIADMK lost the 1996 legislative election, particularly due to Sasikala's display of her expensive jewelry.
 Jayalalithaa had adopted Sudhakaran in 1995, but disowned him in 1996.